 In order to succeed, websites that choose affiliate marketing have to be able to attract a lot of traffic in a targeted niche.
 That's why it is important that you read the previous chapter on attracting customers.
 Don't underestimate the advice found on forums such as Digital Point, aBestWeb, Warrior Forum, to name a few.
-You can find very useful advice shared not only by gurus, but also by new entrepreneurs!
+You can find very useful advice shared not only by gurus, but also by new online entrepreneurs!

 What are Subscriptions?

 Earning money through subscriptions means charging people to access the content within your website.

 This business model is used successfully by a number of news and tutorial websites.
 But, if you have specialized content, you can benefit as well, no matter what your niche is.
 The trick is to put some content, or all of it, behind a paywall.
 So, in order to see it, your visitors need to become subscribers.